The Faces of Japan

 Not to mention the gorgeous children who sang whenever we arrived in port.
 Aren’t they just beautiful?

-Like my photos? - if you feel like contributing to my coffers, please click either here or on the link in my header to buy (or simply browse) my photos.
+If you like my photos please click either here or on the link in my header to buy (or simply browse) my photos.
 Or else, please click here to buy either my poetry or novel ebooks.
 I even have a YouTube channel.
 Thank you!